openstack-archive/tricircle/doc/source/api_v1.rst

 |**DELETE**        |/pods/{pod_id}   |                        |Delete a Pod             |
 +------------------+-----------------+------------------------+-------------------------+

-This deletes a pod such as a top pod or a bottom pod from availability-zone.
+This deletes a pod for central Neutron or a pod for local Neutron from availability-zone.

 Normal Response Code: 200